Sunday, October 31, 2010

 1/8 tsp. ground nutmeg

-1/4 c. fresh basil leaves, julienned & tightly packed
+1/4 c. fresh basil leaves, julienned and tightly packed

 1 Tbsp. freshly squeezed lemon juice (optional)